Yellow-legged gull: Distribution

 The breeding range is centred on the Mediterranean Sea.
 In North Africa, it is common in Morocco, Algeria and Tunisia and increasing in places.
 Recent breeding has occurred in Libya and Egypt.
-In the Middle East, a few breed in IsraelPalestine and Syria with larger numbers in Cyprus and Turkey.
+In the Middle East, a few breed in Israel, Palestine and Syria with larger numbers in Cyprus and Turkey.
 In Europe, there are colonies all along the Mediterranean coast, and also on the Atlantic islands and coasts north to Brittany and west to the Azores.
 It also breeds on the western side of the Black Sea; here it overlaps with the Caspian gull but there is a difference in habitat, with the yellow-legged gull preferring sea cliffs and the Caspian gull flatter shores.
 In recent decades birds have spread north into central and western Europe.
 One to four pairs have attempted to breed in southern England since 1995 (sometimes hybrid pairs with lesser black-backed gulls), though colonisation has been very slow.

 Many birds remain in the same area all year round, but others migrate to spend the winter in mild areas of western Europe or head south as far as Senegal, Gambia and the Red Sea.
 There is also extensive northward post-breeding dispersal in the late summer, with numbers in southern England high from July to October.
 It is reported as a vagrant to northeastern North America and Nigeria.